kellerflint/Course-Resources/content/SQL Analytics M3 - Grouping and Aggregation.md

-# Lessons and Practice - Basic Querying
+# Lessons and Practice - Grouping and Aggregation

 *Use the Northwind database for all questions.*